 Maybe you’re not convinced that accountability and education will work.
 That’s fair.
 But that’s just a reason to do more research.
 After all, it is science that will ultimately reveal the most reliable methods of improving our reasoning.

-Image credit: © Nick Byrd 2016; background image in public domain here.
+Image credit: © Nick Byrd 2016; background image is in the public domain here.